tmpfs/prism/README.md

 export default Prism(BlockQuote)
 ```

-Which would create initial styles for the component using the `Label`, `Paragraph` and `BlockQuote` style declarations (in that order).
+Which would create default styles for the component using the `Label`, `Paragraph` and `BlockQuote` style declarations (in that order).

 ### Color Names